-For help understanding the call flow logic, see Chapter 3, which presents all state-to-state transitions and the triggers that initiate them.
+For help understanding the call flow logic, see Chapter 3 on page 33, which presents all state-to-state transitions and the triggers that initiate them.

 Interaction Example

 The RouteRequest and RouteResponse message pair provides a good example of the request-response sequence.